Eurus-J-Zhang/ProjectExperience/MineSweeper_final/README.md

 7. Click on Close to close the window
 8. If opening a mine, it would print out 'Game Over'

 My contribution is to add the dragging function to Minesweeper.
-It will allow users to see the result of a tile without opening it, which reduced the game difficulty.
+It will allow users to see the result of a tile without opening it, which reduces the game difficulties but increases the user interactions.

 ![](resources/Demo1.png) ![](resources/Demo.png)